zachwahhsted/info/README.md

 # info
-my ponytown things yea

-I UNFRIEND IF WE DONT INTERACT OFTEN/AT ALL, PLS DONT TAKE PERSONALLY

-uhmm i think im real friendly and approachable so talk to me 🍗

-thats it!
+dunno

+im zach i like a lot of things talk to me i like to speak to others